Rise and fall, and slow rise again, of operator entanglement under dephasing

 with $\mathrm{Tr}(\hat \tau^{[L/R]}_a \hat \tau^{[L/R]}_b) = \delta_{ab}$, and $\lambda_a$ the Schmidt coefficients [schematically this is depicted in Fig.~\ref{fig:fig1}(b)].
 The bipartite entropy of this decomposition is given by the `operator space entanglement entropy' or simply `operator entanglement' (OE) defined as~\cite{zanardi2000entangling,zanardi2001entanglement,wang2002quantum,prosen2007operator, dubail2017entanglement,zhou2017operator,jonay2018coarse, alba2019operator,wang2019barrier,styliaris2021information}

 The OE quantifies how many Schmidt values are at least needed for faithfully approximating decomposition~\eqref{eq:bipart}, and thus indicates the efficiency of an MPO representation \footnote{Note that here this indicates approximability w.r.t.~the two-norm of the vectorized density matrix.}.
-It can be easily computed numerically~\cite{prosen2007operator,zhou2017operator,alba2019operator,noh2020efficient} and is amenable to analytical treatment~\cite{dubail2017entanglement,bertini2020operatorI,bertini2020operatorII}.
+It can be easily computed numerically~\cite{prosen2007operator,zhou2017operator,alba2019operator,noh2020efficient,rakovszky2020dissipation} and is amenable to analytical treatment~\cite{dubail2017entanglement,bertini2020operatorI,bertini2020operatorII}.
 We stress that OE is not necessarily connected to genuine quantum entanglement between distinct blocks of spins when $\hat \rho$ is a mixed state.
 Still, it is a crucial quantity as it puts severe restrictions on the possibility to approximate $\hat{\rho}$ by an MPO.
+Furthermore, OE can give insights into quantum many body effects such as quantum chaos and information scrambling~\cite{zhou2017operator,wang2019barrier,styliaris2021information}.

-Here, we analyze the far-from-equilibrium dynamics of the OE, $S_\mathrm{OP}$, in open spin-1/2 chains.
-Our models include coherent nearest-neighbor Hamiltonian couplings that compete with incoherent single-spin dephasing~\cite{rossini2021coherent,cai2013algebraic,medvedyeva2016exact,foss2017solvable} at rate $\gamma$ [see sketch in Fig.~\ref{fig:fig1}(a)].
+Here, we analyze the far-from-equilibrium dynamics of the OE, $S_\mathrm{OP}$, in open many-body quantum systems.
+Our models include coherent nearest-neighbor Hamiltonian couplings that compete with incoherent single-particle dephasing~\cite{rossini2021coherent,cai2013algebraic,medvedyeva2016exact,foss2017solvable,znidaric2015relaxation} at rate $\gamma$ [see sketch in Fig.~\ref{fig:fig1}(a)].
+Under dephasing, fluctuations and coherences can decay towards equilibrium in a universal algebraic and sub-diffusive manor~\cite{poletti2012interaction,poletti2013emergence,ren2020noise,bouganne2020anomalous}.
 We treat dissipation in a Lindblad master equation.
-Dephasing arises due to a coupling with the environment in which local magnetization is preserved, e.g.~for optically trapped particles due to phase fluctuations of a laser field~\cite{gardiner2004quantum}, or due to spontaneous photo-absorption of lattice photons in optical lattices~\cite{pichler2010nonequilibrium}.
-We compute the evolution of $S_\mathrm{OP}$ for an infinite MPO representation of the full density matrix using an infinite time-dependent evolving block decimation algorithm (iTEBD) with re-orthogonalization~\cite{orus2008infinite}.
+Dephasing arises due to a coupling with the environment in which local magnetization is preserved, e.g.~for laser driven transitions due to laser-phase fluctuations~\cite{plankensteiner2016laser,gardiner2004quantum}, or due to spontaneous photo-absorption of lattice photons in optical lattices~\cite{pichler2010nonequilibrium}.
+We compute the evolution of $S_\mathrm{OP}$ for an infinite MPO representation of the full density matrix using an infinite time evolving block decimation algorithm (iTEBD) with re-orthogonalization~\cite{orus2008infinite}.